 - Participant Information

 Mental Health Court (MHC)

 Community Court, started in March of 1998, focuses on misdemeanor quality of life crimes, such as theft, prostitution, drinking in public, and trespass.
 In return for a guilty plea, individuals receive a sentence that may include local community service and mandated social services.
 For current information on community court, see the Multnomah County District Attorney's Office website.

 Mental Health Court is designed to serve individuals on probation with qualifying mental health conditions.
 To qualify, an individual must have been diagnosed with one of the following: bi-polar disorder, schizo-affective disorder, schizophrenia, or major depression.
 Other diagnoses may qualify depending on individual circumstances.
 Once accepted into Mental Health Court, the participant is assigned to a Mental Health Court Monitor.
 The monitor works with the participant on issues such as housing, medication management, health care appointments, and transportation.
 Participants are expected to appear at all court dates, stay free of drugs, marijuana and alcohol, to meet regularly with their assigned monitor, to take all prescribed medication, pay restitution to victims, keep all appointments with service providers, and obey all laws.

-Attorneys seeking to enter their clients into Mental Health Court can follow the processes as set forth in the Procedural Steps document and Application Form, both included below.
+Attorneys seeking to enter their clients into Mental Health Court can follow the processes as set forth in the Procedural Steps document and Referral Form, both included below.
 See the Mental Health Court Compact and other documents for more complete information and instructions.

 Note: Mental Health Court is not the designated court for individuals who are being considered for their fitness to proceed and does not directly supervise individuals who are released to the community pending restoration of their fitness to proceed.
 Contact the Chief Criminal Judge for information on those individuals.